ARMmbed/mbed-os-tools/README.md

 #### Cherry-pick tests

-* We will first tests we want to execute:
+* We will first list the tests we want to execute:

 Assuming that `test_spec.json` is in current directory:
 ```